ShimmyShaman/midge/README.md

 #### Interface for AI collaboration

-Providing the interactive means to develop in collaboration with increasingly useful AI ('2.0') functions to produce software faster.
+Providing the interactive means to develop in collaboration with increasingly useful data science ('2.0') functions to produce software faster.

 #### Dynamic recompilation